jmermar/Vulkan-Terrain-Renderer/README.md

 make
 ```

-For windows, you can open it with visual studio as a CMake Project.
+For windows, you can open it with Visual Studio as a CMake Project.